-Pakistan says it has met all the conditions set by the IMF to secure $7 billion loan
+Pakistan says it has met all of the IMF’s conditions to secure a new $7 billion loan

 ISLAMABAD (AP) — Pakistan’s Prime Minister Shehbaz Sharif said Thursday that his country has met all the conditions set by the International Monetary Fund to qualify for a new $7 billion loan to help prop up its economy.

-During a Cabinet meeting in the capital, Islamabad, Sharif praised his finance team and other advisers for complying with the requirements set by the IMF, which is expected to sign a formal approval to the loan on Sept.
+During a Cabinet meeting, Sharif praised his finance team and other advisers for complying with the requirements set by the IMF, which is expected to sign a formal approval to the loan on Sept.
 25, when the global lender’s board of executive directors is scheduled to meet.

 Sharif specially thanked China for helping Pakistan to secure the bailout, but declined to provide further details.